My Last Words (Scrubs): Production

 This episode did not feature Dr. Cox, Dr. Kelso, Janitor, or Elliot.
-The only major characters appearing were J.D., Turk, Ted, and Carla (but only in one of J.D.'s fantasies).
+The only major characters appearing were J.D., Turk, and Carla (but only in one of J.D.'s fantasies).
 This is the first time the Janitor has not appeared in an episode since "My Lucky Day".

 Reception

 The Season 8 premiere of Scrubs was run by ABC in an hour long slot comprising two separate episodes, "My Jerks" and "My Last Words".
 Scrubs obtained 6.7 million viewers for this hour long slot, around as many as the season 7 premiere on NBC.
 The two episodes together were the two most viewed shows in the 18-49 demographic.